 10 Unreal Countries To Add To Your Christmas Wishlist

 Christmas day is the only time of year I’d prefer to be waking up in my hometown of Portsmouth, than in one of the amazing countries I’ve visited over the years.
 For me, Christmas is about family, and despite the fact that I’ve chosen to spend the past 15 months away from them, and now live completely on the other side of the world, my family is massively important to me.
-So, it’s Christmas Eve, and I’m writing this from my apartment in Perth City, reminiscing about why I choose to live a life of travel, instead of getting down in the dumps about being so far from home.
+So, it’s Christmas Eve, and I’m writing this from my apartment in Perth City, reminiscing about why I choose to live a life of travel and the unreal countries I’ve visited, instead of getting down in the dumps about being so far from home.

 When I first get chatting to new friends, or catch up with old friends on FaceTime, there’s always one question that gets asked; which country has been your favourite?